P-p-H-d/mlib/README.md

 Define the concurrent container 'name' based on container 'type' of oplist 'oplist', and define the associated methods to handle it as "static inline" functions.

-'name' shall be a C identifier that will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the concurrent container.
 It will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.